What’s behind the military build-up in Belarus?

-A Russian invasion of Ukraine has been heavily downplayed by both Russian and Ukrainian government sources, with Ukrainian government officials even blaming the US and UK for making the situation worse by fear-mongering.
+A Russian invasion of Ukraine has been heavily downplayed by both Russian and Ukrainian government sources, with Ukrainian government officials even blaming the US and UK for making the situation worse by fearmongering.

 Last week, Russia continued supplying large amounts of military hardware to Belarus and the Russian Ministry of Defence published a video showing several Pantsir-S1 air defence missiles systems arriving in Belarus.
 This short/medium-range air defence system is one of the more efficient ones in the world.
-The Pantsir-S1 systems are supposed to be stationed on various airfields in south-eastern or western/north-western Belarus, close to the borders of Ukraine, Poland and Lithuania.
+The Pantsir-S1 systems are supposed to be stationed on various airfields in southeastern or western/northwestern Belarus, close to the borders of Ukraine, Poland and Lithuania.

 The Belarusian Ministry of Defence has managed to keep a cool head in its external communication.
 Belarus’ Chief of the General Staff of the Armed Forces and First Deputy Minister of Defence, Major-General Viktor Gulevich, said in a briefing for foreign defence attaches that the Belarusian-Russian Allied Resolve military exercises “pose no threat either to the European community as a whole or to neighbouring countries in particular”.
-Earlier last week, Belarus’ Defence Ministry also said that the Russian forces would leave Belarusian territory once the exercises were over.
+Earlier last week, Belarus’ defence ministry also said that the Russian forces would leave Belarusian territory once the exercises were over.

 During a big speech last Friday, Lukashenko made some comments that deviated from his defence minister’s soothing attempt at public relations.
 According to Lukashenko, “the established system of the world order is actually a thing of the past”; today, nuclear powers were instead trying to broker new agreements since they’re building up for a World War 3.